 By appointment, trained student Film Scanning Technicians operate the scanner as a service to the students, staff and faculty of the School.
-To request a Film Scanning Session with a Student Technician, go to E104 Sound Transfer / Helpdesk Room.
+To request a Film Scanning Session with a Student Technician, fill out the E39 Film Scanning Request.

 Scanning takes place 7 days a week, but is contingent on technician schedules and availability.
 Priority for film scanning is given to School of Film/Video.
 Reservations are based on a 1-hour minimum and a 3-hour maximum, per person, per day.